groonga/groonga/doc/source/reference/api/grn_obj.rst

 .. c:function:: grn_bool grn_obj_is_text_family_bulk(grn_ctx *ctx, grn_obj *obj)

+   Check whether target object is a bulk object which belongs to text family.

    :param ctx: The context object.
    :param obj: The target object.
    :return: ``GRN_TRUE`` for if the target object is a bulk object which belongs to text family. ``GRN_FALSE`` otherwise.
 TODO:

 .. c:function:: grn_bool grn_obj_is_text_family_type(grn_ctx *ctx, grn_obj *obj)

+   Check whether target object is a type which belongs to text family.

    :param ctx: The context object.
    :param obj: The target object.